kevinsguo/Group_5_Animal_Adoption/README.md

 Jupyter Notebook (Python, Pandas & sqlalchemy) will be used to clean the Pet Adoption data and to connect to Postgres.

-The following features where cleaned before loading the data into the database:
-- Removed unecessary columns
-- Intake Name was processed into a binary "Yes" or "No"
-- Duplicate rows of the Animal ID were removed.
-- Combined Outcome_Type for:
-  - Disposal & Died = Died
-  - Relocate & Transfer = Transfer
-  - Rto-Adopt & Return to Owner = Return to Owner
-- Changed the data type of the DateTime_intake and DateTime_outcome to datetime
-- Created a DateTime_length column from DateTime_intake and DateTime_outcome to produce length of stay at the shelter.
-  - Deleted all the negative invalid DateTime_length.
-- Combine IntakeCondition for:
-  - Aged, Feral & Other = Other
-  - Injured & Sick = Medical
-  - Nursing & Pregent = Maternity
-- Combined Intake_Type for:
-  - Bird, Livestock & Other = Other
-- Removed Found_Location that didn't have street address
-- Bucketed breed_intake into Breed Type categories
-- Bucketed color_intake into main color categories

 ### ERD

 We used https://www.quickdatabasediagrams.com to create the ERD to show the relationship of the animal_intake and animal_outcome tables going to be used in Postgres.